 Q: What is most gratifying for you when you know you have to connect or impact someone through your speaking engagements?

-A: What is most gratifying to me if hearing a kid who really understood my message and they took it to heart.
+A: What is most gratifying to me is hearing a kid who really understood my message and they took it to heart.
 One time, I was speaking to a gymnasium full of young elementary school children.
-I was encouraging them to dream BIG and to not let other people’s small expectations of you determine the size of your dreams.
+I was encouraging them to dream BIG and to not let other people’s small expectations of you determine the size of their dreams.
 In the end, a mother came to pick up her young daughter after school and I saw the young girl run-up to her mother and say, “Mommy!
 I know what I’m gonna do tonight!
 I’m gonna dream BIG!
 Because Cody says I can be whatever I want to be if I just work really hard and always try my best.”
 Man… that’s what it’s all about man.
 It doesn’t get any better than that.

 Q: What can fans expect from you in the second half of 2020?

-A: I’m gonna keep givin’er with Impact Wrestling, that’s for sure.
+A: I’m gonna keep givin’ er with Impact Wrestling, that’s for sure.
 And hopefully, start doing more independent shows as they pick up.
 And fingers crossed, I’ll be doing more live in-person presentations as well.
 If any promoters, or schools for that matter, want to get a hold of me for booking possibilities, I can be reached at firstname.lastname@example.org